-MMM Designates services furnished in uncomplicated maternity care.
-This includes antepartum, delivery, and postpartum care.

-XXX Designates services where the global concept does not apply.

-YYY Designates services where the payer must assign a follow-up period based on documentation submitted with the claim.

-Procedures designated as YYY include unlisted procedure codes.

-ZZZ Designates services that are add-on procedures and as such have a global period that is determined by the primary procedure.
+- MMM Designates services furnished in uncomplicated maternity care.
+This includes antepartum, delivery, and postpartum care. - XXX Designates services where the global concept does not apply. - YYY Designates services where the payer must assign a follow-up period based on documentation submitted with the claim.
+Procedures designated as YYY include unlisted procedure codes. - ZZZ Designates services that are add-on procedures and as such have a global period that is determined by the primary procedure.

-Telehealth Services
+[H3] Telehealth Services

-Telehealth services are covered and reimbursed at the lower of the billed amount or MAR.
-Telehealth services are identified in CPT with a star ★ icon and in CPT appendix P. In addition, the Centers for Medicare and Medicaid Services (CMS) has a designated list of covered telehealth services.
+Telehealth services are a-covered-service and reimbursed atas the lower of the billed amount or MAR.
+Telehealth services are identified in CPT with a star [INSERT BLACK STAR ICON] icon and or in CPT appendix P. Theln addition, the Centers for Medicare and Medicaid Services (CMS) has a designated list of covered telehealth services.
 CPT and CMS guidelines will also be adopted in this fee schedule.

 Telehealth services should be performed using approved audio/visual methods where available.

 Telehealth services utilizing telephone only should be reported using the appropriate telephone codes (99441-99443).
-Telehealth services should be reported with modifier 95 appended.
+These Telehealth services should be reported with modifier 95 appended.